brootaylor/brootaylor-v2/src/_content/pages/about.md

 If you have any issues, questions or spot any spelling mistakes(!), I'd appreciate it if you could let me know by submitting a [GitHub issue](https://github.com/brootaylor/brootaylor-v2/issues), or by [emailing me directly](/contact).

 I've also written about my decision to [redesign & develop my website in the open](/writing/2020-02-22/redesigning-in-the-open) which has both been fun and scary.
-Not least because I'm a bit of a perfectionist and doing it this was has helped wean me off the need to have things completely polished before showing them.
+Not least because I'm a bit of a perfectionist and doing it this way has helped wean me off the need to have things completely polished before showing them.

 Thank you for dropping by.